SimOgaard/SpetsDev/README.md

 ## High priority checklist: (things bellow gets put here to be queued)

+Each triangle for each chunk should be evaluated to be a biome based on noise, we can use RaycastHit.triangleIndex to instanciate prefabs.

 We need more than one pixel on each side since we distort water reflection image a lot, also if we want to add quarts/crystals/glass that offsets pixels by min(maxOffset, offsetAmplitude * distanceToGround)

 We want to rework the chunk ground mesh system, it is badly written: